20 Conversation Starters for Anyone Struggling to Connect

 “Someone’s answer reveals how they would like to be perceived.
 It can give insight into how someone is trying to portray themselves, what personal qualities they respect the most, as well as what their goals might be.” —therapist Hannah Mayderry, LMHC

-5. What’s one experience you believe everyone should have at least once?
+10. What’s an experience you believe everyone should have at least once?

 “I love asking this to new people because it gets someone to talk about themselves and the things they have gone through in a way that isn’t traumatizing.
 And it gives me an opportunity to share some of my own experiences, potentially finding things in common along the way.” —Isabel C., 26